 Aside from being just another destination for selling your products outside of your storefront, your online presence is also a great place to provide free value to potential customers in a way that your competitors aren’t.
-You can fortify relationships with existing customers and encourage repeat purchase behavior that’ll help create advocates for your brand.
+Good marketing tactics help fortify relationships with existing customers and encourage repeat purchase behavior that’ll help create advocates for your brand.

-You might have a company blog that shares a behind-the-scenes perspective on the new line of t-shirts you’re launching.
+Your small business marketing plan might include a company blog that shares a behind-the-scenes perspective on the new line of t-shirts you’re launching.
 Or perhaps you have an Instagram account that takes customers on a journey to the far-off coffee plantations where you import your beans from.

 Regardless of what you sell, you need to follow two basic principles in order to boost in-store sales with online marketing tactics:

-First, we’re going to cover how to drive traffic to your company website, and then we’ll focus on eight marketing tactics for getting those valuable subscribers into your store and buying your products.
+First, we’re going to cover how to drive traffic to your company website, and then we’ll make a marketing tactics list for getting those valuable subscribers into your store and buying your products.